grackle-project/grackle/doc/source/Parameters.rst

    rescaled by the local dust-to-gas ratio.
 This option is automatically set by :c:data:`h2_on_dust` > 0 or :c:data:`dust_chemistry` > 0.
    Default: 0.

-.. note:: With :c:data:`primordial_chemistry` > 0, the electron density
-   used to calculate epsilon for :c:data:`photoelectric_heating` = 3
-   only considers the contribution from primordial species, ignoring that of metals and dust grains, and so is most likely underestimated at low temperatures.
-In practice, epsilon is reasonably approximated as a constant of 0.05 in this regime.

 .. c:var:: int photoelectric_heating_rate